 I’m not so egotistical to think that my content alone created these problems, but I certainly share some of the blame.

 Back in 2014 I traveled to Iceland for the first time, renting a campervan and driving the country’s Ring Road.
-I wrote an article about my experience, which has been read 750,000 times by other travelers.
+I wrote an article about my experience, which has been read over a million times by other travelers.

 One location I mentioned was completely altered after my visit.
 Due to a surge of disrespectful tourists, the Sólheimasandur airplane trail was closed down to vehicles and the plane itself was wrecked by graffiti.